-The Drug List includes brand name drugs and generic drugs.
+The "Drug List" includes brand name drugs, generic drugs, and biosimilars.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
 Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the drug list, when we refer to "drugs," this could mean a drug or a biological product.
+On the "Drug List", when we refer to "drugs", this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, generics work just as well as the brand name drug and usually cost less.
+Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
 There are generic drug substitutes available for many brand name drugs.
+There are biosimilar alternatives for some biological products.